 Total of segments measures are financial measures disclosed by an entity that (a) are a subtotal of two or more reportable segments, (b) are not a component of a line item disclosed in the primary financial statements of the entity, (c) are disclosed in the notes of the financial statements of the entity, and (d) are not disclosed in the primary financial statements of the entity.

 The following slide provides an explanation of the composition of the Total of segments measures.

-Total of Segments Measures C\$ Millions
+C\$ Thousands

 Adjusted EBITDA -

 Most directly comparable IFRS financial measure: Net earnings (loss)